News / Analysis

 The Yen is up a quarter percent, after PM Abe announced a state of emergence and promised a $1tr stimulus package.

-Australia, as expected, maintained its central bank interest rate as February’s trade surplus fell by nearly a billion dollars to $4.361 bn and job advertising fell at a decade-long record pace, according to Reuters.
+Australia, as expected, maintained its central bank The cost of accessing money not owned. rate as February’s trade A trade balance that is positive as a result of income (exports on the national level) being greater... fell by nearly a billion dollars to $4.361 bn and job advertising fell at a decade-long record pace, according to Reuters.
 Nevertheless, the AUD is up 0.77% this session, as is the NZ dollar after that government announced a $1.8bn debt-purchasing program.

 European markets showed confidence yesterday, all closing well in the green led by the DAX’s 5.74% rise.
 The FTSE lagged with a mere 2.34% increase.